- South Indian music

-Pearson, L. (forthcoming).
-Preservation and innovation in South Indian art music.
-In B. Norton and N. Matsumoto (Eds.), Music as heritage: Historical and ethnographic perspectives.
-Aldershot: Routledge
+Pearson, L. (2018).
+Cultural Heritage, Sustainability and Innovation in South Indian Art Music.
+In B. Norton and N. Matsumoto (Eds.), Music as Heritage: Historical and Ethnographic Perspectives.
+Aldershot: Routledge.

 Conference Papers (selected)

-Pearson, L. (2017).
+Pearson, L. (2017, July 13-14).
 Gesture as thought in South Indian raga performance.
-Paper presented at the Royal Musical Association Music and Philosophy Study Group (RMA MPSG) conference, London, 13-14 July 2017.
+Paper presented at the Royal Musical Association Music and Philosophy Study Group (RMA MPSG) conference, London.

-Pearson, L. (2017).
+Pearson, L. (2017, April 3-5).
 Gesture in Karnatak vocal lessons: Cross-domain mapping and gestural indexing.
-Paper presented at the Society for Education, Music and Psychology Research
+Paper presented at the Society for Education, Music and Psychology Research (SEMPRE) conference, Hull, UK.

-Pearson, L. (2015).
-Hand gesture in South Indian vocal lessons: The exploitation of cross-domain mapping as a pedagogic tool.
-Paper presented at the European Society for the Cognitive Science of Music (ESCOM) conference, Manchester, UK, 17-22 August 2015.
+Pearson, L. (2015, August 17-22).
+Hand gestures in South Indian vocal lessons: The exploitation of cross-domain mapping as a pedagogic tool.
+Paper presented at the European Society for the Cognitive Science of Music (ESCOM) conference, Manchester, UK.

-Pearson, L. (2014).
+Pearson, L. (2014, November 13-16).
 Gesture in Karnatak music pedagogy: Typologies, ethical constraints, and cross-modal Interaction.
-Paper presented at the Society for Ethnomusicology (SEM) annual conference, Pittsburgh, USA, 13-16 November 2014.
+Paper presented at the Society for Ethnomusicology (SEM) annual conference, Pittsburgh, USA.

-Pearson, L. (2014).
+Pearson, L. (2014, September 9-12).
 Deviation from standard melodic formulas by an expert performer: An analysis of Karnatak raga alapana.
-Paper presented at Perspectives on Musical Improvisation II (POMI II), University of Oxford, 9-12 September 2014.
+Paper presented at Perspectives on Musical Improvisation II (POMI II), Oxford, UK.

-Pearson, L. (2014).
+Pearson, L. (2014, July 1-4).
 A kinetic approach to music analysis: Coarticulation in South Indian raga performance.
-Paper presented at the British Forum for Ethnomusicology – Analytical Approaches to World Music conference (BFE-AAWM), University College London, 1-4 July 2014.
+Paper presented at the British Forum for Ethnomusicology – Analytical Approaches to World Music conference (BFE-AAWM), London, UK.